-Bioprocess Calculations BPCAL BTL-302
+Bioprocess Calculations BPCAL BTL-302 Course title Short title Course code

 The goals of the course are to understand the basic principles of Bioprocess Calculations and their applications in different areas.
 It is highly essential to know the stoichiometry of the processes, conditions to achieve maximum product formation and recycle of the unused materials for better economy.
 Therefore, knowledge of process calculations is the first and foremost requirement for the success of a Biotechnology Engineering student